 About the New Britain Bees

-The New Britain Bees are in their second season of play as a member of the Atlantic League of Professional Baseball and play at New Britain Stadium.
-For further information or to reserve seats, email [email protected], call 860-826-BEES (2337), or visit NBBees.com.
+The New Britain Bees are members of the Futures Collegiate Baseball League and play their home games at New Britain Stadium.
+For information on tickets packages, group outings and sponsorships call 860-826-BEES (2337) or visit NBBees.com.